3.9. Module Handling

 Show DLL Dependency (not on macro modules)

 This option uses (on Windows) the Dependency Walker for checking and displaying all dependencies for the module.
 For more information, please refer to the help of the Dependency Walker.
-Linux and MacOS have their own solutions for displaying similar information.
+Linux has its own solution for displaying similar information.

 Figure 3.17.
 Dependency Walker